unicorn-wg/ohttp-charter/README.md

 requests or responses.

 Example applications and use cases fit for the Oblivious HTTP protocol include DNS, data or telemetry submission, and certificate revocation checking.
 In some of these application deployments, the relationship between client, server, and cooperating proxy is typically configured out-of-band.

-General purpose HTTP
-applications such as web browsing are not in scope for the Oblivious HTTP protocol, which requires explicit new server support.
-Transport-level proxies such as HTTP CONNECT or MASQUE are a more appropriate mechanism for those use cases, as they allow connecting to unmodified servers.
+General purpose HTTP applications such as web browsing are not in scope for the Oblivious HTTP protocol.
+Broad applicability is limited by multiple factors, including the need for explicit server support of the protocol.
+In contrast, transport-level proxies such as HTTP CONNECT or MASQUE are a more appropriate mechanism for those use cases, as they allow connecting to unmodified servers.

 The OHTTP working group will define the Oblivious HTTP protocol, a method of